OneDrive/onedrive-api-docs/docs/file-handlers/index.md

 Your app will need to call the [Azure Active Directory authentication endpoint][aad-auth] to retrieve an access token for the signed in user.
 To enable single sign-on and avoid prompting the user to select an account, you can use the [`login_hint` parameter][aad-odic] and provide the value of the **userId** activation parameter.

+In some scenarios, your file handler may need to prompt the user to sign-in.
+If your file handler is running as a `preview` action, you cannot redirect to the sign-in experience inside an IFRAME and will need to popup the sign-in experience for your file handler.

 [aad-auth]: https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-authentication-scenarios
 [aad-odic]: https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-protocols-oidc